ghoomfrog/silili/README.md

 ## Adjectives

 Adjectives in Lil Si come before the phrase they modify.
 The modification can be relation-based or identity-based.
-For example, *mun man* can mean *person of the moon* or *person that is the moon*.
+For example, *mun man* can mean *human of the moon* or *human that is the moon*.

 ## Plurals